hop-protocol/subgraph/README.md

 1. Update `scripts/mapping_config.json` with the new chain network and subgraph name mapping.

-2. Update the `@hop-protocol/core` package version in `package.json`.
+2. Update the `@hop-protocol/sdk` package version in `package.json`.

 3. Add the `build-deploy` npm script in `package.json`.

 4. Update `.gitignore` and `clean.sh` (this step can probably be automated).

-5. Run `npm i` to install the latest `@hop-protocol/core` package
+5. Run `npm i` to install the latest `@hop-protocol/sdk` package

 6. Run `npm run generate-config-json` to create the updated config files

 The config generation script is run automatically when building the subgraph with npm `build-deploy` command and can also be ran with `npm run generate-config-json`.

-The generation script `scripts/generate_config_json.js` will read the chain/token config from `@hop-protocol/core` and output/override the config JSON files to `config/`.
+The generation script `scripts/generate_config_json.js` will read the chain/token config from `@hop-protocol/sdk` and output/override the config JSON files to `config/`.

 7. [Install Docker](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository)

-8. After bumping the version of `@hop-protocol/core` in `package.json` and pushing to github and CircleCI finishes building the [docker image](https://hub.docker.com/r/hopprotocol/subgraph), run the following commands to build and deploy the subgraph locally or on a server using docker compose:
+8. After bumping the version of `@hop-protocol/sdk` in `package.json` and pushing to github and github action finishes building the [docker image](https://hub.docker.com/r/hopprotocol/subgraph), run the following commands to build and deploy the subgraph locally or on a server using docker compose:

 ```bash
 # change this values to deploy a different subgraph.
 Refer to `scripts/mapping_config.json` for the subgraph name